Inca Trail Tours for Solo Travelers

 Inca Trail to Machu Picchu + Rainbow Mountain 8 days

-Melanie, traveled in November
+Simon, traveled in January

 The classic Inca Trail draws 65% solo travelers sharing the path.
 Personal porters carry 7kg while crossing three mountain passes, camping at historic sites with mountain views and expertly guided archaeological interpretation.